Declan Rice: 2015–2020

+2020–2023

-On 15 February 2021, Rice scored his first goal of the season when he converted the penalty and put the team in the lead against Sheffield United in a home league win that ended 3–0.
-In April 2021, having played in all of West Ham's games in the 2020–21 season, Rice was ruled out for four weeks with a knee injury picked-up on international duty with England.
+On 15 February 2021, Rice scored his first goal of the season when he converted a penalty and put the team in the lead against Sheffield United in a home league win that ended 3–0.
+In April 2021, having played in all of West Ham's games so far in the 2020–21 season, Rice was ruled out for four weeks with a knee injury picked up on international duty with England.

 On 16 September 2021, Rice made his European debut and scored his debut European goal in a 2–0 away victory over Dinamo Zagreb in the Europa League.

 On 9 May 2022, Rice was named as Hammer of the Year for a second time.
 Following West Ham's Europa League campaign, which saw them reach the semi-final, Rice was named in the 2021–22 UEFA Europa League Team of the Year alongside teammate Craig Dawson.
 Following the retirement of Mark Noble in May 2022, Rice was named as captain of West Ham.

+On 16 October 2022, Rice opened his goalscoring account for the season, scoring a curling effort from 22 yards to secure West Ham a point in a 1–1 draw against Southampton.
+On 20 April 2023, Rice scored West Ham's third in a 4–1 win in the UEFA Europa Conference League against Belgian side Gent, carrying the ball for more than 50 metres before finishing past Gent goalkeeper Davy Roef, resulting in a goal labelled "perhaps the standout strike of Rice's career" by The Daily Telegraph.

+In May 2023, he was again named Hammer of the Year, for the 2022–23 season.
+On 8 June 2023, Rice was named as the Europa Conference League's player of the season by UEFA as Rice captained West Ham to their first major European trophy since 1965 after a 2–1 win against Fiorentina in the final a day prior.
+During the 2022–23 season, Rice won possession more than any other Premier League player.
+He also made the most interceptions of all Premier League players.

+Rice left West Ham in July 2023, joining Arsenal.
+He played 245 games for West Ham, scoring 15 goals.
+He is one of only three West Ham captains, along with Bobby Moore and Billy Bonds, to have captained the club to a major trophy.
+West Ham chairman David Sullivan said that the club did not want to sell the player, stating that they wished to build the team around him, but that Rice had made it clear he wanted to move on.
+Rice said of the transfer: "Ultimately, though, it has only ever been about my ambition to play at the very highest level of the game."